-When your target demographic searches for solutions, they will be much more likely to find you – and general consulting firms will appear less equipped to solve their problems.
+When your target demographic searches for solutions, they will be much more likely to find you – with content that speaks to the specific issues they are trying to solve.
+General consulting firms will appear less equipped and relevant to being the best fit to address their problems.

 1. Industry specialization.